 CARE PLAN FOR

-If has a soiling accident:
+Ifhas a soiling accident:

-Adult to take to Nursery toilet area for privacy and space another member of staff will be informed.
-Class teacher or office staff informed.
-A changing mat will be used and staff will use resources provided by parents. to remove soiled clothing.
+Adult to take to toilet area for privacy and space another member of staff will be informed.
+Class teacher informed.
+A changing mat will be used and staff will use resources provided parents. to remove soiled clothing.
 Adult to assist if necessary.
 Adult to clean shoes if required and put soiled clothes in a bag. to clean himself/herself.
 Adult to assist only if necessary.
-Nappies will be disposed of safely, by double wrapping in nappy sacks and placing in a hygienic nappy disposal unit.
+Nappies will be disposed of safely, by double wrapping in nappy sad and placing in a hygienic nappy disposal unit.
 Staff will wear disposal gloves and apron.
 Changing area will be cleaned after use with antibacterial spray.
-Hot water and liquid soap used to wash hands as soon as the task is completed and paper towels used for drying hands.
+Hot water and liquid soap used to wash hands as soon as the task completed and paper towels used for drying hands. by y. cks

 Assigned member of staff: EYFS Staff

 If EYFS staff absent another familiar adult will attend to needs.

-(Parent) (Headteacher)
+(Parent) (Headteacher) •••

-To be reviewed: